IRRIGATION SYSTEM DESIGN

 Irrigation system design and installation aren’t for the faint of heart.
 Indeed, you need a good grasp of basic physics, design, and water dynamics to ensure that you install your new sprinkler system correctly.

-The first step in designing a residential system is to measure the property and indicate the location of the house including all concrete or brick walks and patios, driveways, and fences.
+The first step in irrigation system design a residential system is to measure the property and indicate the location of the house including all concrete or brick walks and patios, driveways, and fences.
 While you are measuring, locate any trees, shrubs, and lawns and draw them on the sketch.
 On the plan, lots should be divided into the front yard, back yard, side yard, lawn or shrubbery, and shady areas.

-Sprinkler System Design Capacity — how much water is available for residential irrigation.
+Irrigation system design Capacity — how much water is available for residential irrigation.
 At this stage, the water pressure is measured.

 1. Water pressure (PSI)